jhauga/data-conversion-test/README.md

    - Upload test files that will be converted to data/quick-test directories.
       - gen - general files tested
       - unq - any unique or focus files tested
    - Use a ready made config for a command previously tested.
-Use pre-config below:
+Use pre-configs below:
       - `` make roffit ``
       - `` make asciidoctor ``
 3. Read and agree to terms in USAGE_AGREEMENT.md.
 Either: